nasa/LHASA/README.md

 ### Archive

 No long-term archive for predictions from LHASA 2.0 has been established.
+Users of Google Earth Engine can find an interim archive at *users/nbiswasuw/Hazard*.

 ### Contributing